A used car warranty could help with the cost of expensive repairs if your vehicle breaks down, but before you buy cover check:

 Gearbox and clutch

-Wear and tear is also included in most of the policies in this comparison, but you may have to pay a higher excess depending on the mileage.
+Wear and tear is also included in most policies, but you may have to pay a higher excess depending on the mileage.

 Here is more information about how you can claim and what you need to pay towards the cost of repairs.